How to Start a Gluten and Dairy-Free Diet

-Transitioning to gluten and dairy-free food can feel like an intimidating leap to make – but it doesn't have to be.
+Transitioning to a gluten and dairy-free diet can feel like an intimidating leap to make – but it doesn't have to be.
 In fact, the majority of whole foods are naturally gluten and dairy-free, and new gluten and dairy-free food options in grocery stores are making it easier to find compliant foods than ever before.
-By focusing on all the foods you can still eat, learning food labels, understanding hidden ingredients, and finding gluten and dairy-free substitutes for some of your favorites, you can build a diet that suits your dietary needs without sacrificing delicious food.
+By focusing on all the foods you can still eat, learning how to read a nutrition facts label, understanding hidden ingredients, and finding gluten and dairy-free substitutes for some of your favorites, you can build a diet that suits your dietary needs without sacrificing delicious food.

 What is a Gluten and Dairy-Free Diet?